paradisec-archive/PARADISEC_workflows/08_video_processing_FFmpeg.md

 <p align="center">
-🚧 This page is currently under construction 🚧
+🚧 This page is currently under construction 🚧 ⏮️⏪▶️⏸️⏹️⏺️⏩⏯️⏏️
 </p>

 <span style="font-variant:small-caps;">Last updated: 30 July 2021</span>

->**💡** Always check the links to the software webpages for any substantial changes to installation instructions.
+>**⏸️ Tip** Always check the links to the software webpages for any substantial changes to installation instructions.

 *[PARADISEC](https://paradisec.org){:target="_blank"} adheres to the current best-practice standards for video archiving as set by the International Association of Sound and Audiovisual Archives [(IASA)](https://www.iasa-web.org/){:target="_blank"}.*